jamesurobertson/aws-s3-pern-demo/README.md

 };
 ```

-We will generate a key on S3 that we can use to identify the file that we will be uploading by using a timestamp which guarantees that they key will always be unique.
+You will generate a key on S3 that you can use to identify the file that you will be uploading by using a timestamp which guarantees that they key will always be unique.

 `const Key = new Date().getTime().toString() + path.extname(originalname);`